Sunday Morning Divine Service

 9:00 AM – at Trinity, Boulder Junction – The Lord’s Supper is celebrated weekly at Trinity

-10:30 AM – Adult Bible Study in the fellowship hall – (Sept. through May)
+10:30 AM – Adult Bible Study in the Bible Study Room – (Sept. through May)

-11:00 AM – Bethel Lutheran Chapel, Presque Isle, WI – Non-Communion Service – This service runs only during the summer months.
+11:00 AM – Bethel Lutheran Chapel, Presque Isle, WI – Non-Communion Service – This service runs only during the summer months (June 24-September 2 in 2018)

 Wednesday Evening Services in Advent and Lent